 If a student is absent eight (8) times in a class in a semester, whether excused or unexcused, the teacher will notify the parents.
 The parents will be expected to help the student be more diligent in attending class.

-If a student’s absences reach twelve (12) in the semester, and the parents have already been duly notified, the Dean of Students will call a conference with the parents, the student, and the student’s advisor to discuss the ramifications of the student’s non-attendance.
+If a student’s absences reach twelve (12) in the semester, and the parents have already been duly notified, the Assistant Upper School Head will call a conference with the parents, the student, and the student’s advisor to discuss the ramifications of the student’s non-attendance.
 At that time the student may be asked to sign an attendance contract.
 This contract holds that only a written excuse from a doctor, therapist, or other health professional will constitute an excused absence and afford the student the opportunity to make up the missed work.
-All other absences, unless approved by the Dean of Students, will be deemed unexcused and will result in the academic consequence for unexcused absences (no make-up work, zero for tests/projects, assignments, etc.).
+All other absences, unless approved by the Assistant Upper School Head, will be deemed unexcused and will result in the academic consequence for unexcused absences (no make-up work, zero for tests/projects, assignments, etc.).

 If a student’s absences reach sixteen (16) in the semester in any given course, and the parents have been duly notified, the student will not receive credit for the semester course.
-Exceptions due to circumstances such as an extended illness may be made at the discretion of the Upper School Head and the Dean of Students.
+Exceptions due to circumstances such as an extended illness may be made at the discretion of the Upper School Head and the Assistant Upper School Head.

 This policy is not intended to punish students who have legitimate reasons for being absent or who are victims of long-term illness or tragic circumstances.
 Rather, it is intended for those students who need to intensify their commitment to learning and maximize their opportunities in the educational process.

 Absences for College Visits

 In order for a college visit to be excused, students must discuss their absence with their teachers and notify in-season coaches (when applicable) well in advance of their departure.
 Students seeking an excused absence should email Tara Mounsey, Overlake’s Front Office Manager, and copy their Overlake College Counselor.
 Please click here for a copy of the sample email template.